Malik Wasif Mazhar Raan

 Malik Wasif Mazhar Raan is a Pakistani politician who had been a member of the Provincial Assembly of Punjab from April 2019 till January 2023.

 Political career

-Wasif Mazhar Raan contested by-election on 31 March 2019 from constituency PP-218 (Multan-VIII) of Provincial Assembly of Punjab on the ticket of Pakistan Tehreek-e-Insaf.
-He won the election by the majority of 7,502 votes over the runner up Malik Muhammad Arshad Raan of Pakistan Peoples Party.
+He was elected to the Provincial Assembly of the Punjab from PP-218 (Multan-VIII) as a candidate of the Pakistan Tehreek-e-Insaf (PTI).
+He won the election with a majority of 7,502 votes over the runner up Malik Muhammad Arshad Raan of the Pakistan People's Party (PPP).
 He garnered 46,988 votes while Arshad Raan received 39,486 votes.

+He is running for a seat in the Provincial Assembly from PP-218 Multan-VIII as a candidate of the IPP in the 2024 Punjab provincial election.